Pacific Southwest, Region 9: Superfund

 Fish and amphibian surveys conducted in the area by EPA and the U.S. Forest Service (USFS) document that the water quality of Joe Creek is impacted below the site.
 Fish survey data confirmed there are no fish in Joe Creek.
 Elliott Creek, the Applegate River, and the Applegate Reservoir are considered recreational fisheries.
 Sensitive, threatened and endangered species have been identified in the vicinity of the site including the northern goshawk, the Siskiyou Mountains salamander, and the northern spotted owl.

-Hazardous substances from the mine wastes at the site are transported via Joe Creek to Elliott Creek and possibly further downstream to the Applegate River and ultimately Applegate Reservoir.
+Hazardous substances from the mine wastes at the site are transported via Joe Creek to Elliott Creek.
 Copper levels in Joe Creek downstream from the site are above background and exceed the criterion continuous concentration (CCC) for copper in surface water according to EPA's National Recommended Water Quality Criteria.
 The CCC is national guidance and is an estimate of the highest concentration of copper in surface water to which an aquatic community can be exposed indefinitely without resulting in an unacceptable effect.

 Cleanup Results to Date

-Despite the previous actions undertaken by both EPA and the USFS, there remain areas of contamination that must be addressed to ensure there are no further negative environmental or possible human health risks associated with the site.
+Despite the previous actions undertaken by both EPA and the USFS, areas of contamination remain that must be addressed to ensure there are no further negative environmental or possible human health risks associated with the site.

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

 The public information repositories for the site are at the following locations: